 Apart from the alignment of market failure with intervention, another measure of a system is how well it serves its most vulnerable members.
 If Basle II makes the flow of credit more unstable and pro-cyclical everywhere, as discussed above, this will have a bigger negative impact on developing countries, whose fragile economies and banking systems are more vulnerable to strong cyclical fluctuations of bank lending.
-Secondly, as shown above, the current Basle II proposals are likely to inappropriately increase the cost - and reduce the supply of - bank lending to developing countries.
-Combining these two separate forces suggests that Basle II could end up having its greatest and most adverse impact on banking flows to developing countries.
+Second, as shown above, the current Basle II proposals are likely to inappropriately increase the cost -and reduce the supply of- bank lending to developing countries.

 There has also been concern that the assumptions recommended for calculating the probability of default will excessively raise the regulatory cost of lending to small and medium enterprises (SMEs).
-This issue was of particular concern to German officials and bankers where bank lending to SMEs plays an important role for SMEs and the economy.
+This issue was of particular concern to German officials and bankers where bank lending to SMEs plays an important role for that sector and for the economy as a whole.
 In response to these concerns, and intense lobbying, the draft Accord was amended so that lending to borrowers with less than Euro 50 million in annual sales received an average reduction in capital requirements of about ten percent relative to large companies.
 It was argued, that this was consistent with the principle of risk-weighted capital requirements because the probability of default was less correlated amongst SMEs than large enterprises.
 A bank with a loan portfolio that is well diversified across a large number of SMES will face lower overall risk at the portfolio level than one focussed on a few larger borrowers.
-The result of the empirical work discussed in section 2 suggest strongly that a similar modification is justified with respect to international diversification.
+The result of the empirical work discussed in section 3 suggests strongly that a similar modification is justified with respect to international diversification.
 In order to accurately align regulatory capital with the actual risks a bank might face, the accord should take account of this portfolio level effect.
 Given the changes already made to the proposals with respect to companies and SME lending, as well as the fact that the changes we propose would seem to have at least as solid an empirical basis, there are no theoretical, empirical or practical reasons why changes should not be made to incorporate the benefits of international diversification.
-Of course one key difference is that German SMEs had a representative on the Basle Committee and developing country borrowers did not.
+Of course, one key difference is that German SMEs had a representative on the Basle Committee and developing country borrowers did not.